 - If you fail at the above point, you will have a mountain to climb and there will be a strong chance the interviewer will not take you seriously.
 On the flip side, candidates who are prepared and courteous will be well on the way to a successful interview.
 Research and our own experience indicate that HR and senior marketing professionals in the UK will have made up their minds within the first few minutes of meeting someone.
 Of course, you will have time to express yourself in an interview and initial decisions and judgements can be altered, but the pace in which we live and work has changed this dynamic – so it’s extremely important to get the tiny aspects of interview etiquette in proper order.

-- On your arrival, compose yourself, take a few deep breaths, and introduce yourself to the receptionist.
-Give the name of the person you are meeting, and take a few minutes to read any company literature that is available.
+- On your arrival, try to compose yourself, take a few deep breaths, and introduce yourself to the receptionist.
 To give yourself a psychological edge, repeat to yourself that you have a lot to offer and, if you’ve done your homework, you’re going to give a better performance than other less-prepared candidates.
+Nerves will kick in, but don’t worry, they’ll soon fade.
 It is worth bearing in mind that it takes two to conduct the interview and fill the job – the pressure is also on the employer to find the most suitable person, and, from their point of view, you could take any job you want.
 Believe it or not, an employer will find it difficult to compare and contrast various candidates so they are probably just as nervous as you are.

 - If possible, get the interviewer to set the scene by asking them to describe the job, the company, and the type of qualities and skills needed in the role before you start answering any questions about yourself.
 Ask questions which show that you have done your homework – this will demonstrate that you already have an interest in the role and organisation, and you are not just there for interview practice.